 You should be careful to keep the wound clean and dry for the first 48 hours after surgery.
-Beginning on the forth day after surgery it is OK to shower directly over your Steri-Strips (they won't come off).
-It is also OK to use soap on your leg and over the Steri-Strips.
+Beginning on the third day after surgery it is OK to shower directly over your Steri-Strips (they won't come off).
+It is also OK to use soap on your hand and over the Steri-Strips.
 This shower should be quick.
 I would prefer that you do not take a bath until one week after surgery.
 It is OK to go into a swimming pool a week after surgery, but no lakes or ocean until two weeks after surgery.

-The yellow discoloration you will find on your leg is a long lasting surgical prep called DuraPrep.
-This is used because it will kill bacteria on your skin hours longer than old fashion iodine surgical preps.
-This yellow discoloration will not come off with soap and water, instead you will need rubbing alcohol to remove it.
-This can be done the day after surgery unless it is causing your leg to itch, then it can be removed sooner.
+The yellow discoloration you will find on your hand and arm is a long lasting surgical prep called DuraPrep.
+This is used because it kills bacteria on your skin hours longer than old fashion iodine surgical preps.
+This yellow discoloration will not come off with soap and water; instead you will need rubbing alcohol to remove it.
+This can be done the day after surgery unless it is causing your hand and arm to itch, then it can be removed sooner.